 We also see that the search volume for such products is not that high.
-Obviously, the searches for women’s shoes in Vietnam decreased a lot during the previous months due to the covid-19 pandemic.
+The searches for women’s shoes in Vietnam decreased a lot during the previous months due to the COVID-19 pandemic.

 Based on this valuable information, the company can build a sustainable promotional strategy for its products.